denchiklut/midnext/README.md

 export const config = {}
 ```

-## JSON
+## Response

-To override the response with JSON, use `EdgeResponse.json`.
+You can respond from Middleware directly by returning a Response.
 Like a redirect, this prevents further middleware
 execution.

 ```typescript